 Techniques have evolved over time – think wooden coracles to super-tankers.

-- There are numerous regional styles of boats.
+There are numerous regional styles of boats.
 There are many traditional types of craft, such as the Whitby cobble, which have not been built for many years and there is a danger that the knowledge to build them will be lost.
 However, in theory, a good boatbuilder can make any type of boat.

 Issues affecting the viability of the craft

-Lack of investment in training by the government: While the IBTC was established by the government in the 1970s, it is now a private college with no funding from the government, which is too reliant on trusts and charities to fund craft training.
+- Lack of investment in training by the government: while the IBTC was established by the government in the 1970s, it is now a private college with no funding from the government, which is too reliant on trusts and charities to fund craft training.

-Lack of investment in training by the sector: The industry doesn’t invest in itself – it wants qualified boatbuilders but does not invest in their training, and boatyards do not subsidise the training of boatbuilders.
+- Lack of investment in training by the sector: the industry doesn’t invest in itself – it wants qualified boatbuilders but does not invest in their training, and boatyards do not subsidise the training of boatbuilders.
 It is this lack of investment that will cause the craft to die.

-Issues with apprenticeships: Modern apprenticeships do not go anywhere near far enough in training a boatbuilder in the practical skills of the craft.
-Neither modern apprenticeships nor craft ‘trailblazers’ meet the standards required by the sector.
+- Issues with apprenticeships: Modern Apprenticeships do not go anywhere near far enough in training a boatbuilder in the practical skills of the craft.
+Neither Modern Apprenticeships nor Craft Trailblazers meet the standards required by the sector.
 As a result, the IBTC at Lowestoft has stopped running apprenticeships.

-Certification of courses: City & Guilds offers a Level 3 qualification in Marine Construction, Systems Engineering and Maintenance (2463) – this is the highest vocational qualification in boatbuilding.
+- Certification of courses: City & Guilds offers a Level 3 qualification in Marine Construction, Systems Engineering and Maintenance (2463) – this is the highest vocational qualification in boatbuilding.
 This is awarded as part of the course at the IBTC, in addition to an IBTC certificate which is industry-recognised, but not government-recognised.
 The IBTC course also includes three months of intense boat joinery, but City and Guilds have said that this is too niche a course to run and so there is no qualification available in it.

-There is more than enough work within the industry, and everyone who has done a boatbuilding course is able to find work if they want to.
+- Transferrable skills: there is more than enough work within the industry, and everyone who has done a boatbuilding course is able to find work if they want to.
 However, there are people who do the course who go on to work in other industries such as furniture-making or design, and also retirees who do the course because they want to spend a year making boats with no intention of going into the industry.

-Raw materials: Some timber has increased in cost.
+- Raw materials: some timber has increased in cost.

+- Talent gap: older craftspeople retiring with no replacements.
 People assume that if there is a demand for the craft, it will be met.
 However, there is the danger that if there are not enough people learning the craft and thus not enough people making wooden boats, the market gradually dries up as prices go up, until the market perceives that it is no longer worth investing in building or repairing wooden boats as they are too costly and the craft disappears as a result.

 Craftspeople currently known